 How to make Mexican homemade Sopes?
 The authentic way

-- Make the masa.
+- Make the masa para sopes.
 It is really easy to make them.
 The first step is to mix masa harina (corn flour) with warm water in a bowl to form a soft dough.

 - Cook.
 You cook this thick tortilla on a griddle over medium-high heat until it looks “dry” and the top cracks a bit.
 Then you flip and cook for 30 seconds more.

 - Pinch the edges.
 When you take it out of the heat, let it sit for 30 seconds and then start pinching the edges with your fingers.
 Be careful, they’re really hot.
 You can use a kitchen towel so you don’t burn your fingers.

 After those four easy steps, you are ready to start preparing them the way you want.
 You can prepare them with anything you will prepare a taco.
 Think of homemade sopes as an open taco that will taste delicious with everything you put on top.